caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 ---
 layout: post
-title: "How to Use Angular's New Control Flow Syntax"
+title: "A Beginner-Friendly Guide On How to Use Angular's New Control Flow Syntax"
 date: "2023-11-03"
+video_id: "nUEERAOZKwg"
 categories:
   - "angular"
 ---